 Description: A Concurrent Resolution recognizing November 23, 2023, as the "National Day of Mourning" in Pennsylvania.

 Last Action: Referred to STATE GOVERNMENT

 STATEMENT OF PURPOSE

 The FOAC process is specific and thorough as well as determined by our bylaws and member directive.
 FOAC is a member driven organization.
 Our members are active and well informed on political issues at both a state and federal level.
 Legislators and candidates are welcome to attend our meetings and state their case as well as to answer questions directed to them from our members.
-A vote on endorsing major candidates is always taken of the members after debate and review of the analysis of the candidate’s completed questionnaire and debate is and has been very dynamic.
-When one acquires the support of FOAC that entails the active involvement of our member's time and resources, personal as well as organizational, as well as extending our reputation to that candidate as one who can be supported because his/her philosophy and/or record show a dedication to our rights and heritage.
+A vote on endorsing major candidates is always taken of the members after debate and review of the analysis of the candidate’s completed questionnaire; and debate is and has been very dynamic.
+Endorsement by FOAC entails the active involvement of our members’ time and resources, personal as well as organizational, as well as extending our reputation to that candidate as one who can be supported because his/her philosophy and/or record show a dedication to our rights and heritage.
 Candidates for statewide office are evaluated every election cycle.
 These evaluations are then placed on an FOAC voter guide and distributed throughout the region.

 Our philosophy is summarized as follows: In a free society, no citizen should ever have to justify the assertion of a fundamental right.
 Indeed, unless there is a compelling reason, government should never inhibit the exercise of privilege either.
 A very general premise is that the best government is the least government.